The section below contains information and resources for students who are currently studying on an Access courses validated by Laser Learning Awards.

 The leaflet contains a summary of the key features of a QAA recognised Access to Higher Education Diploma.

-Find out direct from a former student – find out about Anna Morgan’s Access experience.
+Find out direct from a former student – Anna Morgan Case Study

 This guide has been developed by LASER to support Access students in writing essays, reports and other pieces of academic writing.
 It contains an introduction to using the Harvard and MHRA referencing systems as well as links to useful web resources.
 Your Access Diploma course may not require you to use either of these systems but it is very likely that if you go on to a university degree course to study subjects examined by essays and dissertations, you will have to get used to one of these or something similar.
 Follow this link to download the LASER Guide to Referencing or download the summary guide HERE